ironBankNetwork-Developers/go-IRON/README.md

 #### Start mining locally to test your contracts

-In orde to test functionalities while using the Dapp, you need to mine locally to execute transactions.
+In order to test functionalities while using the Dapp, you need to mine locally to execute transactions.
 It's as simple as type the following command in the JavaScript console:

 ```
 > miner.start()